LuanJining/shutong/README.md

    gunzip -c workflow-service.tar.gz | docker load
    docker compose -f deploy/docker-compose.yml up -d
    ```

+   The compose file now provisions PostgreSQL (ports `5432`, credentials `kb/kb`) and wires DSNs for both services.
+The bootstrap SQL in `deploy/migrations/001_init.sql` is automatically mounted into the container and executed on the first start; repeat runs will be no-ops.
+For environments without Docker you can run the same SQL manually prior to launching the services.

 The compose file exposes IAM on port `8080` and Workflow on `8090` for intra-network access.